 Also, a policy can be purchased with a Paid-Up Additions Rider (PUAR).
 Then much of your premium is funneled into the PUAR, which is the most efficient way to build cash value, because it channels most of that premium directly into the cash value portion of the policy, while purchasing only a small death benefit.

 Well over 90% of every PUAR premium dollar goes directly to building cash value.
 Very little goes to the cost of the death benefit.
-And only a tiny amount goes to the advisor as a commission.
+And only a tiny amount goes to the financial representative as a commission.

 You can see that in the policy statement.
 The Paid-Up Additions Rider purchased $8,229 of additional death benefit just this year alone.
 And that additional death benefit also helped increase the cash value this year by $2,937.